 - Then sprinkle on the butterscotch pudding powder, cinnamon and brown sugar.

-- Mix melted butter, vinegar, extracts and whipping cream together and pour over buns.
-Then sprinkle on raisins or almonds or pecans.
+- In a small saucepan, melt butter, then mix melted butter, vinegar, extracts and whipping cream together. and pour butter mixture over buns.

 - Sprinkle with powdered sugar, if desired.